 So, what do you do to feed your family when you are $1,000 short every month and you refuse to use credit cards?
 You get creative.
 You get resourceful.
 We were spending $1,000 a month on food.
 I realized that if I could somehow get that $250/week down to $50 a week.
 I could save us $800 a month just by doing something that I was doing anyways — buying food and making dinner.

-Were we eating lobster dinners every night on $50 a week?
+Were we eating lobster dinners every night for $50 a week?
 No way.
 Some nights we had rice and beans.
 But when getting out of debt is your top priority, you live differently for the sake of your future.

 My first experience on an all-cash shopping trip took a lot of work, but it was worth every penny.
 I spent the night before planning my triple coupon strategies, which took me about three hours.
 At the store, I had to do three different transactions, but I saved $150 on that one trip!
 It felt like I got paid $50/hr for those three hours I spent preparing for the trip.
 Since we were able to get so much food at such a good price and I was planning ahead, we completely stopped eating out for a while.
 That saved us a minimum of $50 a week.